-As expected, loans entered into prior to June 17, 2016, are grandfathered.
+Loans entered into prior to June 17, 2016, are grandfathered.
 Consequently, interest on such loans will not be subject to the limitation based on 30% of E.B.I.T.D.A., provided that no substantial changes are made to these loans on or after June 17, 2016.
-According to the Minister of Finance, substantial changes are, inter alia, a change in the duration of the loan, the interest rate due under the loan, or a party to the loan.
-Additionally, financial institutions are carved out of the interest limitation rule altogether.39
+According to the Minister of Finance, substantial changes are, inter alia, changes in the duration of the loan, the interest rate due under the loan, or a party to the loan.
+Additionally, financial institutions are carved out of the interest limitation rule altogether.106